gravitational/teleport/rfd/0109-cloud-agent-upgrades.md

 functionality for regular agents depends on systemd or Kubernetes.
 Fargate agents run in containers, so that means the existing automatic update functionality is not compatible with these agents.
 We need a separate method of keeping these Fargate agents updated.

-To keep Farage agents updated, Teleport will run a separate goroutine that checks every 30 minutes for an available update and uses the ECS
+To keep Farage agents updated, Teleport will run a separate task that checks every 30 minutes for an available update and uses the ECS
 Fargate API to update Teleport agents.
-This goroutine does not need to be run on all Teleport clusters.
+This task does not need to be run on all Teleport clusters.
 It will only be needed if the
 `TELEPORT_AUTOMATIC_UPGRADES` environment variable is enabled.
 The window when Fargate agents are updated should also coincide with the tenant upgrade window.